ScienceOfComputerProgramming/SMArtOp/README.md

 SMArtOp -- Sparse Matrix library for ARiThmetic Operations

 SMArtOp is licenced under the Apache License V2.0.
-Copywrite 2016 - ISISTAN - UNICEN - CONICET
+Copyright 2016 - ISISTAN - UNICEN - CONICET

 SMArtOp is a Java library for dividing the processing of large-scale sparse-matrix arithmetic operations on distributed environments.The software is designed for dividing and balancing the processing of large-scale sparse-matrix arithmetic operations into simpler and independent tasks to be executed in a distributed environment.

 This software was used in:
 A. Tommasel, C. Mateos, D. Godoy, and A. Zunino.
 Sparse-matrix arithmetic operations in computer clusters: A text feature selection application.
 In Proceedings of the 2nd IEEE ARGENCON, pages 458–463, June 2014.
+[DOI: 10.1109/ARGENCON.2014.6868535](http://dx.doi.org/10.1109/ARGENCON.2014.6868535)

 === Dependencies ===